Altinn/altinn-studio-docs/content/architecture/deployment/runtime/_index.md

 The runtime application is deployed both as part of Altinn Studio solution and part of the end user solution.
 The deployment architecture is different for these two scenarios.

-The following diagram shows the deploy architecture for runtime and its related components in end user solution configuratgion
+The following diagram shows the deploy architecture for runtime and its related components in end user solution configuration.

 {{%excerpt%}}
 <object data="/architecture/deployment/runtime/RunTime_deployment_Architecture.svg" type="image/svg+xml" style="width: 100%;"></object>